golammuktadir29/Java-GUI-project-for-my-university-java-course/README.md

-# Java-GUI-project-for-my-university-java-course
-This is a simple project I have done using java swing in my object-oriented programming -1(JAVA) course of my University
+A simple project at my undergraduate level that I have done using java swing application.
+It just have some simple functionality to display an idea and furthermore.